 You must enroll in the benefit plans within 60 days from your date of hire.
 After 60 days you may only enroll during the open enrollment period.
-The plan year is July 1 to June 30, so after the initial 60 days of employment, your coverage would not begin until July1.
+The plan year is January 1 to December 31, so after the initial 60 days of employment, your coverage would not begin until January 1.
 It is recommended that you enroll within your first week of employment.
-Enrollment worksheets are available on the Benefits Forms page.
+Enrollment forms are available from your departmental benefits coordinator or here.

 To request campus mailing labels you must complete a Mailing Label Request Form.

 In order to be added or removed from the 3Ds (Deans, Directors, and Department Chairs) distribution list, please complete the 3D’s Request Form

 If corrections to your directory information need to be made, simply follow these steps:

 - Log in to ARES using your Directory Id and Password combination.

 - Click on the Payroll and Human Resources link and then click the Display/Update Personal Data link.

 - Make any changes to your information and click the Update button.

 Please note that it may take up to a week before the corrected information is reflected in the on-line directory.
 If you need to make changes to your information, which are not available to you via the ARES screen, you must contact the PHR Creator within your department to make these changes directly in the PHR system.

 To register for PHR Data Warehouse Training, please complete the Registration Form.